Scores for Multivariate Distributions and Level Sets: Abstract

 \section{Abstract}

-{Scoring functions enable the comparison of forecast accuracy.
-We propose a theoretical framework for scoring functions for multivariate distributions, which encompasses the existing energy score, multivariate continuous ranked probability score, and the quadratic score.
-We demonstrate how this framework can be used to generate new scores.
+{Forecasts of multivariate probability distributions are required for a variety of applications.
+Scoring rules enable the evaluation of forecast accuracy, and comparison between forecasting methods.
+We propose a theoretical framework for scoring rules for multivariate distributions, which encompasses the existing quadratic score and multivariate continuous ranked probability score.
+We demonstrate how this framework can be used to generate new scoring rules.
+In some multivariate contexts, it is a forecast of a level set that is needed, such as a density level set for anomaly detection or the level set of the cumulative distribution as a measure of risk.
+This motivates consideration of scoring functions for such level sets.
 For univariate distributions, it is well-established that the continuous ranked probability score can be expressed as the integral over a quantile score.
-We show that, in a similar way, scoring functions for multivariate distributions can be "disintegrated" to obtain scoring functions for level sets.
-Using this, we present scoring functions for different types of level set, including those for densities and cumulative distributions.
-To compute the scoring functions, we propose a simple numerical algorithm.
-We illustrate our proposals using simulated and stock returns data.}
+We show that, in a similar way, scoring rules for multivariate distributions can be decomposed to obtain scoring functions for level sets.
+Using this, we present scoring functions for different types of level set, including density level sets and level sets for cumulative distributions.
+To compute the scores, we propose a simple numerical algorithm. {We perform a simulation study to support our proposals, and we use real data to illustrate usefulness for forecast combining and CoVaR estimation.}}

 \KEYWORDS{decision analysis; probabilistic forecasts; scoring functions; multivariate probability distributions; level sets; quantiles.}